skip to main content

 Our last honorable mentions go to T-Mobile and Xfinity for their backup internet offerings.
 T-Mobile offers backup 5G Wi-Fi for $20 per month.
 Folks on our team tested it when their Spectrum internet had an outage, and they say it’s worth the price.
 Xfinity offers a Storm-Ready Wi-Fi device, which works similarly.
 If your Xfinity goes down, your router switches to LTE internet on the Verizon Network.
 The cost is just $7 per month for three years, or $252 outright.

-If all our Starlink dreams were to come true, future versions of the Mini would have onboard battery capacity (or at the very least, a USB power supply).
+If all our Starlink dreams were to come true, future versions of the Roam 50GB would have onboard battery capacity (or at the very least, a USB power supply).
 We’d also love to see lower prices for the equipment.
 Considering that Starlink will soon face fierce competition from Amazon’s Kuiper satellite internet, we may be in luck!

-FAQ about the Starlink Mini
+FAQ about the Roam 50GB

-Does the Starlink Mini take USB power?
+Does the Roam 50GB take USB power?

-How much does Starlink Mini Cost?
+How much does Roam 50GB Cost?

-How much does the Starlink Mini weigh?
+How much does the Roam 50GB weigh?

-What is the downside of Starlink Mini?
+What is the downside of the Roam 50GB?

 Disclaimers